Loreen: 2020–present: Så mycket bättre, acting debut, Melodifestivalen and Eurovision return

 In order to celebrate the Melodifestivalen Hall of Fame, on 29 February 2020, Loreen performed "Fiction Feels Good", a reimagined medley of her Melodifestivalen entries to that point: "Euphoria", "My Heart Is Refusing Me" and "Statements", on the Andra Chansen show.
 In June 2020, she made a cameo on David Dobkin's Eurovision Song Contest: The Story of Fire Saga, along with other Eurovision winners, which premiered on Netflix.
 On 30 April 2020, it was announced Loreen was joining the Swedish TV show Så mycket bättre to be aired in Autumn.
 Songs released from the show were under her new label Universal Music Group with whom she signed with in 2020.
 Later in the year, it was announced she would be part of the Netflix film JJ+E to be released 8 September 2021, portraying Maria, the main character's mother.

-In March 2021, Loreen's released her first self-written Swedish single "Sötvattentårar".
-Translated as "Freshwater Tears", the song tells you that "there is something beautiful about crying and going through tough periods".
-In the summer of the same year, she embarked on a Swedish tour.

-On 29 March 2022, Loreen announced a partnership with Lexus Sweden for her new English single "Neon Lights" as part of the Lexus NX campaign.
+In March 2021, Loreen released her first self-written Swedish single "Sötvattentårar", and embarked on a Swedish tour later that year.
+On 29 March 2022, Loreen announced a partnership with Lexus Sweden for her single "Neon Lights" as part of the Lexus NX campaign.
 The song was released on 13 May.

 On 30 November 2022, it was announced that Loreen would compete in Melodifestivalen for a fourth time with the song "Tattoo".
 She participated in the fourth heat of the competition on 25 February 2023.
 During her performance, an environmental activist invaded the stage, which resulted in Loreen restarting her performance a few minutes later.
 She won the fourth heat of the competition, allowing her to progress to the final on 11 March 2023.
 The song was released on digital platforms that same evening.
 It debuted at number one in Sweden, becoming her second Swedish number one single.
 She later won the competition with 177 points, thus becoming the Swedish representative for the Eurovision Song Contest 2023 in Liverpool.
+"Tattoo" went on to win the contest with 583 points, earning Sweden its seventh Eurovision win and making Loreen the first woman and the second performer to have won the competition twice.

+On 1 April 2023, Loreen was a guest celebrity judge in the episode "Dragodifestivalen" of the Swedish language reality television series Drag Race Sverige broadcast on SVT1 and SVT Play.
+Her song "Is It Love" was released on 13 October 2023 worldwide and was produced by Swedish record producer and songwriter, Rami Yacoub.
+The single was the first release since she signed with her new management, TaP Music.
+In April 2024, she was awarded the Government's Music Export Prize by the Ministry for Foreign Affairs for her contribution to "spreading a modern and positive image of Sweden abroad".
+In May 2024, a European tour set to start in 2025 was announced alongside a new song "Forever" which was performed at the Eurovision 2024 Grand Final, held in Malmö, and released on 10 May 2024.